Andy Vernon (Creative Director)

 Andy left Kew to join 'The Palm Centre' in Surrey as the Retail and Displays Manager and got a taste for display horticulture at RHS shows.
 However, after just a year he was offered an opportunity he couldn't ignore.
 A six month professional internship in Public Garden Management at the National Tropical Botanical Garden of the USA followed, based on Kauai, the oldest of the Hawaiian islands.

 On returning to the U.K., Andy began a period of self-employed gardening and landscaping work in London.
 He also began working in the TV industry as a freelance specialist researcher on gardening programmes for Channel 4 and the BBC.

-Andy joined the BBC permanently to become an assistant producer and director and later a series producer/director across many of the BBC's biggest gardening brands: Gardeners' World, The RHS Chelsea Flower Show Coverage, BBC Gardener of the Year, Bees Butterflies & Blooms etc.
+Andy joined the BBC permanently to become an assistant producer and later a producer/director and series producer across many of the BBC's biggest gardening brands: Gardeners' World, The RHS Chelsea Flower Show Coverage, BBC Gardener of the Year, Bees Butterflies & Blooms etc.

-In 2012 Andy established Planet Dahlia Ltd. but in 2017 re-named as 'flower powered media' - to bring together his experience and passion for horticulture and all areas of the gardening media.
+In 2012 Andy established flower powered media (previously 'planet dahlia ltd.') to bring together his experience and passion for horticulture and all areas of the gardening media.

-On branding, logos and bespoke design projects I work closely with Sarah Loveday Studio (formerly dahliadesigns).
-Sarah is an incredible artist, designer, illustrator and web specialist who I have called upon for her amazing vision and artistic skills on a number of key projects.
+On branding, logos and bespoke design projects I work closely with Sarah Loveday Studio.
+Sarah is an incredible artist, designer, illustrator and web specialist who I have called upon for her vision and artistic skills on a number of key projects.

 Sarah is a total design enthusiast, a globetrotter and the mum of three young children.
 She has worked for many lifestyle brands, publishing houses and charities in the arts and education sectors.